not-ugk/ugk-docs/covid-policy.md

 ## Rule 2: Always test beforehand

-If you are using rapid tests (you can order them for free monthly in Washington at [Say Yes!
-COVID Test](https://sayyescovidhometest.org/), test two days before the event and the day of, as close to the event time as possible.
+Take a rapid test the day of the event, as close to the event time as possible.
+You can order them for free monthly in Washington at [Say Yes!
+COVID Test](https://sayyescovidhometest.org/).

-Getting a PCR test is better and is advised if you have been around a lot of people.
+If you've been around a lot of people, please get a PCR test ahead of the event.
+The [King County COVID-19 resources page](https://kingcounty.gov/depts/health/covid-19/testing.aspx) has a list of PCR testing sites.